 THE POLYGRAPH TEST

-During this phase the subject will be attached to the polygraph.
-The set of questions that was developed during the pre-test interview will be asked on several occasions.
+During this critical phase, the subject will securely be attached to the state-of-the-art polygraph machine, ensuring precise and accurate measurements.
+The meticulously crafted set of questions that were meticulously developed during the comprehensive pre-test interview will be thoughtfully and repeatedly posed to the subject, fostering an environment that allows for thorough and comprehensive analysis.

 Two convoluted rubber pneumograph tubes are placed around the subject’s upper chest and abdomen on the outside of their clothing, these record respiration and movement.